BASILAHAMED/AT-Project-3_Web_Orders/README.md

-# AT-Project-4_Web_Orders
+## AT-Project-4_Web_Orders

 ### System Description

-Web Orders provides a demo website called (http://secure.smartbearsoftware.com/)" specifically designed for testing automation scripts live.
+Web Orders provides a demo website called **(http://secure.smartbearsoftware.com/)** specifically designed for testing automation scripts live.
 It offers different features and scenarios to test, such as adding items to a cart, placing orders, and more.
-You can access it from below URL,
+You can access it from the below URL,
 ```
 http://secure.smartbearsoftware.com/samples/TestComplete11/WebOrders/Login.aspx
 ```

-Total 05 Test Cases to verify the login and logout.
+Login and Logout features are validated using the python selenium test script.